bharathyy/SigmaWedge/README.md

 Using the above optimal policy that we got from Value Iteration I changed the dimension of the rewards matrix and  define Q table as zero initially.

-For training I started with a random state and by tuning the hyperparameters of Q learning I updated the Q table.
+For training I started with a random state and taking the action based on epsilon and by Bellamans Equation, I updated the Q table.
 And the final Q table value obtained was.

 <img width="236" alt="image" src="https://github.com/bharathyy/SigmaWedge/assets/89925746/2118efc1-302b-4cf8-ba53-ac6d0b82df3d">